Make an appeal

 How is the decision reached on my appeal?

-The panel will review the final documentation and make a decision on your appeal following the procedure set out in statutory guidance.
+The panel will review the final documentation and decide on your appeal following the procedure set out in statutory guidance.

 Appeals are decided by a simple majority of votes cast by members of the panel.
 The appeal must either be upheld or dismissed; it cannot be upheld subject to conditions.